 The remainder of this paper is organized as follows.
-In Sec.~(\ref{sec:Mapping_from_optical_to_microwave_control}), we show how to map the physics of the Rydberg blockade to the spin-flip blockade using dressed states, which forms the basis of our gate protocols.
-In Sec.~(\ref{sec:2:Entangling_gate}) we consider specific gate protocols and the use of quantum control to optimize performance.
-In Sec.~(\ref{sec:Robust_control}) we consider the most important sources of noise due to thermal fluctuations in the atomic motion and show how robust optimal control can be used to safeguard against this.
-Sec.~(\ref{sec:summary_and_outlook}) summarizes the results and presents an outlook for future work.
+In Sec.~\ref{sec:Mapping_from_optical_to_microwave_control} we show how to map the physics of the Rydberg blockade to the spin-flip blockade using dressed states, which forms the basis of our gate protocols.
+In Sec.~\ref{sec:2:Entangling_gate} we consider specific gate protocols and use of quantum control to optimize performance.
+In Sec.~\ref{sec:Robust_control} we consider the most important sources of noise due to thermal fluctuations in the atomic motion, detuning errors, and other inhomogeneities, and show how robust optimal control can be used to safeguard against these imperfections.
+Section~\ref{sec:summary_and_outlook} summarizes the results and presents an outlook for future work.